Dfroom/Assignment_1/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?

+Their technology ahs allowed Interac to offer real-time payments and transfers from Canadian accounts to high-volume international corridors, the Brazillian company BePay to offer international remittances,

 ## Recommendations